About

 - After reviewing the requirements, if organizations have questions, they can email their questions to the HRCP Team.
 Answers to these questions will be posted to the website.

-- To ensure that projects are in the appropriate range of scope and allotted funds, participants are be given a list of example upgrades below.
+- To ensure that projects are in the appropriate range of scope and allotted funds, participants are given a list of example upgrades below.
 For example, with the $2,500 prize, depending on the facility, small projects like lighting, weather-stripping, or a water heater replacement could be done.
 A portion of space in the building could also be upgraded.

 - If nonprofits are interested in participating, they should complete the application.